-For basketball betting fans across the Canada and the USA, plus those around the globe, the WNBA officially opened their season on May 24, 2019.
-The Seattle Storm are the defending WNBA Champions, but they faced plenty of adversity this offseason as they look to capture back-to-back titles.
+For basketball betting fans across Canada and the USA, plus those around the globe, the WNBA officially opens its season on May 15, 2020.
+The Washington Mystics are the defending WNBA Champions, but they faced plenty of adversity this offseason as they look to capture back-to-back titles.